Integrate 42Crunch Platform with Visual Studio Code

 View API collections in the IDE

-In addition to running Security Audit, you can also view and manage API collections available to you in 42Crunch Platform directly in the IDE.
+You can also view and manage API collections available to you in 42Crunch Platform directly in the IDE.
 The IDE extension uses IDE tokens to access and authenticate to 42Crunch Platform.
 You can create IDE tokens in 42Crunch Platform, either on the landing page or in your account settings.

 Creating IDE tokens requires a user account in 42Crunch Platform.
 If you have so far just used the token that was mailed to you when you first run Security Audit in the IDE, you must sign up for an account before you can configure the integration for viewing the APIs and API collections in your IDE.